-For businesses, embracing water stewardship means thinking beyond their own site boundaries and working with others to understand and address the wider, longer-term impacts of their water use.
+For businesses, water stewardship means thinking beyond the fence line and working with others to understand the wider, longer-term impacts of their water use and taking appropriate action.

+Collective action and convergence are key to a climate-resilient future.
 Water stewardship is for the greater good, but it also makes commercial sense.
-It helps protect business continuity, ensuring that supply chains and operations will be resilient to water-related challenges as they arise.
+It can help to protect business continuity, ensuring that operations and supply chains become more resilient.

 The Alliance for Water Stewardship (AWS) exists to tackle the urgent global challenges driven by water insecurity.
 Our mission is to ignite and nurture global and local leadership in credible water stewardship that recognises and secures freshwater’s social, cultural, environmental and economic value.

-Learn more about us by reading the AWS Strategy 2022-2030: Accelerating Impact.
+Learn more about AWS by reading our Strategy 2022-2030: Accelerating Impact.

 AWS is two mutually supportive things: